-Hazel is available for one-to-one and group tution by request, or through www.fieldbreaksart.co.uk
+Hazel is available for group tution by request, or through www.fieldbreaksart.co.uk

 Demonstrations and workshops for art groups and societies